snowplow/documentation/docs/understanding-your-pipeline/data-products/index.md

 * Know who to go to when new data is required for a particular domain or when there is an issue with the data, breaking down the barriers between data producers and data consumers

-**Event specifications**; these describe each event that is collected as part of the data product, on which applications they are triggered and where, the event data structure to validate against, and the entities to attach to each event (i.e. user, product etc).
+**Event specifications**; these describe each event that is collected as part of the data product, on which applications they are triggered and where, the event data structure to validate against, and the entities to attach to each event (e.g. user, product etc).

 **Benefits:**